rafid29mehda/AI-in-Healthcare/Roadmap.md

    - **Conclusion**

 #### **3. Set Up a Research Repository & Citation Management**
-   - **Use Zotero, Mendeley, or EndNote** to organize and manage your references.
+   - **Use Zotero, Mendeley, or EndNote** to organize and manage the references.
    - Create a **folder structure**: one for each subfield (e.g., imaging, genomics, clinical decision support) to organize the papers you will read and cite.

 ---